FarronF/limerick-council-meetings/meetings/2022/04/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 21st April 2022.md

 have to cross the road to the school morning and evening.
 A pedestrian crossing/traffic

-calming is needed for safe crossing to the school.--- 3
+calming is needed for safe crossing to the school.
+---
+3

 QUESTIONS